Service Terms

 If a customer reaches us through a referral link, the referrer is not part of the service team and has no authority to diagnose, quote, collect payment, promise outcomes, perform work or provide warranty commitments on behalf of Your IT & Tech Mates.

-Provider pickup and return services
+Pickup terms and return services

 Ambassador Network, Campus Help and Neighbourhood Help services